Kenyir Elephant Conservation Village

 Lake Kenyir or Tasik Kenyir is one of the largest man-made lakes in South East Asia.
-Being a nature and adventure enthusiast myself, I find Lake Kenyir not just a calm and relaxing place but also a promising eco-adventure destination for tourists.
+Being a nature and adventure enthusiast myself, I find Lake Kenyir a calm and relaxing place and a promising eco-adventure destination in Malaysia.

-Kenyir Elephant Village
+Kenyir Elephant Conservation Village

 A really high canopy bridge (the first thing you see upon entering the sanctuary visitors) gives an amazing bird’s-eye view of the sanctuary.
-After crossing this bridge, depending on the time you arrive at, you could either see the elephants being fed (perhaps even participate in it) or see them perform some great tricks including playing football and music, or grab a bite to eat at the restaurant which also gives a great view of the elephants frolicking, swimming and bathing in the Temelong river.
+After crossing this bridge, depending on the time you arrive at, you could either see the elephants being fed (perhaps even participate in it) or see them perform some great tricks, including playing football and music or grab a bite to eat at the restaurant, which also gives a great view of the elephants frolicking, swimming and bathing in the Temelong river.

 Where to Stay

 You could make Kuala Berang your base camp or choose any of the resorts near Lake Kenyir itself or on any of the nearby islands.

 How to Get There

-From Kuala Lumpur, it would take you at least 7 to 8 hour if you are driving by road.
+It would take you at least 7 to 8 hours from Kuala Lumpur to drive by car.
 From Kuala Lumpur, take the East Coast Expressway to Kuala Jeneris and onwards to Kenyir.

-If you are flying down to Kuala Terranganu, you could take a taxi from the airport to the main jetty Pangkalan Gawi at Lake Kenyir itself.
-The rest of your trip is by oat across the Lake.
+If you are flying down to Kuala Terengganu, you could take a taxi from the airport to the main jetty Pangkalan Gawi at Lake Kenyir itself.
+The rest of your trip is by boat across the Lake.
 Do remember to check and request the hotel or resort you have made reservations to arrange for airport transportation.

 If you want to go there by Bus, the Tasik Kenyir Express departs daily at 9.00pm from Hentian Putra in Kuala Lumpur to Tasik Kenyir.
 The fare is RM 44.10.

-Visit Malaysia Year 2014 is Malaysia’s biggest and grandest tourism celebration with endless wonders of events, festivals and activities all-year round.
+Visit Malaysia Year 2014 is Malaysia’s biggest and grandest tourism celebration with endless wonders of events, festivals, and activities all-year-round.
 Malaysia Airlines is the official airline of the Philippine delegation to the Malaysia Asean East Coast Trail 2014.